CommonAccord/Cmacc-Org/Doc/S/About/Landing.md

 Introduction.sec=<b>Overview:</b><ul><li>{CmAQuick.sec}<li>{Codification.sec}<li>{Code-ification.sec}</ul>

-CmAQuick.sec=CommonAccord is legal text "code-ified," like software source code, as objects of plain text files, hosted on GitHub.
+CmAQuick.sec=CommonAccord is an initiative to codify and automate legal documents, including contracts, permits, organizational documents, and consents.
+We do this by "code-ifying" them, treating them like software source code: folders of files of key/values of HTML, hosted on GitHub.
 We collaborate on model forms, sections, clauses, and ways of using them.
-The shared materials provide starting points for transactions and will fuse to form legal "codes" of transacting.
+The shared materials provide starting points for transactions and will merge to form "legal codes" of transacting.
+We also develop "object models" for transaction fields and transacting generally.

-PDS.sec=This allows each person to have folders of files that state their legal relationships and transaction histories.
-These are private, under the user's control, wherever they want.
-Transacting is done by adding new files and synchronizing them with partners.
-Synchronization can be done by git, blockchain, or any other method.
+Codification.sec=Codification of documents with legal significance can make them transparent, well-understood and continuously improving.
+It can demystify law and encourage <a href="http://p2pfoundation.net/Common_Accord">P2P autonomy</a>.

 Code-ification.sec={PDS.sec}<li>{OnGitHub.sec}<li> {InfoLinks.sec} <li>{DeCenter.sec}

-Codification.sec=Codification of documents with legal significance - contracts, permits, organizational documents, consents and medical records - can make them transparent, well-understood and continuously improving.
-It can demystifying law and encourage <a href="http://p2pfoundation.net/Common_Accord">P2P autonomy</a>.
+PDS.sec=Each person can have folders of files that state their legal relationships and transaction histories.
+These are private, under their control, handled however they want.
+They transact by synchronizing new files with partners.
+Synchronization can be done by git, blockchain, or any other method the parties find satisfactory, including email, Skype, and Slack.

 OnGitHub.sec=All of the text, and the little bit of code that brings it together, is on <a href="http://github.com/CommonAccord/Cmacc-Org">GitHub</a>.